Every successful performer makes the best use of both professional and personal support.

-You will want your coach to be in good standing with international coaching federations and associations because you want to know they have proven experience.
-You may want them to have a broad understanding of business principles and national cultures.
+You will want your career coach to be in good standing with international coaching federations and associations because you want to know they have proven experience.
+You may want them to have a broad understanding of business principles and national cultures just like the coaches in Amsterdam.
 You may also want them to have experienced similar organizational and cultural dynamics as the ones you are facing, not so they can tell you what to do to deal with them, but as part of the background understanding that makes it easy to keep you at the center of their focus.

 Finally, you may want proof, so ask for testimonials from satisfied clients.
 This brief introduction on how to choose the right coach for you is exactly that, a brief introduction.
 We, at U Diverse, are expert at coaching in such situations.
-We have experienced and very successful coaches, so please feel free to contact us so we can answer all of your questions in more detail.
+We are pretty much popular and famous when it comes to career coach or career transition coach.
+We have experienced and very successful coaches in Amsterdam, so please feel free to contact us so we can answer all of your questions in more detail.